6. Parking Permits/E-Permits

 MOTORCYCLE/MOPED.
 Valid only in designated motorcycle or moped parking spaces.
 A motorcycle/moped is a motorized vehicle designed to travel on not more than three (3) wheels in contact with the ground.
 Motorcycles/mopeds may not be parked in any building, entrance-way to any building, on sidewalks, lawns, or in bicycle racks, and shall be issued a ticket and removed from the area.
 At no time shall a motorcycle or moped be operated on sidewalks or lawns on campus.

-Motorcycles and mopeds must park in designated motorcycle/moped zones unless meter fee has been paid.
-Motorcycles may not park in parking garages.
+Motorcycles and mopeds must park in designated motorcycle/moped spaces unless meter fee has been paid.
+Motorcycles may not park in garages.
 Red motorcycle/moped permits/e-permits are issued to students and do not have access to central campus.
 Blue motorcycle/moped permits/e-permits are available to faculty/staff only, and do have access to central campus.
 A license plate is required to park on campus and purchase a permit.
 Three-wheeled motorcycles that take up a whole car parking space must purchase a car permit.

 UNIVERSITY HOUSING.
 The following permits/e-permits are only valid in the lots specified during fall and spring semesters, except for marked red zones.
 Valid in yellow zones during summer semester.
 Students must reside in a residence hall to be eligible for a permit.
 Sales are limited, through a lottery.
 May be subject to wait-listing; alternate parking offered in Park & Ride.